The Normalized Cross Density Functional: A Framework to Quantify Statistical Dependence for Random Processes: Solving the variational eigenproblem with functional maximal correlation algorithm

-Solving the variational eigenproblem requires implementing the bidirectional recursion with realizations and finding the eigenfunctions with universal function approximators.
-The ACE and the maximal correlation algorithm (MCA)~(\cite{hu2021mimo}) are two implementations closely related to our proposed approach.
-ACE implements the bidirectional recursion to find an equilibrium through recursive updates.
-MCA uses two neural networks to optimize a correlation ratio cost function between a multidimensional nonlinear function of the input data and the scalar target or desired data for the purpose of regression and system identification.
+In practical scenarios, solving the variational eigenproblem with a learning system requires implementing the bidirectional recursion procedure from realizations.
+Two algorithms closely related to our approach are ACE~(\citealt{breiman1985estimating}), already discussed, and the Maximal Correlation Algorithm (MCA)~(\citealt{hu2021mimo}).
+Our previous work, MCA, optimizes a neural network to determine a multivariate nonlinear function that maximizes the correlation ratio between input data and desired data, intended for regression and system identification.
+All these objective functions share a close connection to R\'enyi's maximal correlation~(\citealt{renyi1959measures}).